BookStackApp/website/content/docs/admin/other-config.md

 ---

-### Custom Draw.io URL
+### Custom diagrams.net URL

-BookStack uses [draw.io](https://www.diagrams.net/) to provide users with the ability to create & edit drawings.
+BookStack uses [diagrams.net](https://www.diagrams.net/) (formerly draw.io) to provide users with the ability to create & edit drawings.
-By default BookStack embeds the draw.io interface using the following URL:
+By default BookStack embeds the diagrams.net interface using the following URL:

 ```php
 https://embed.diagrams.net/?embed=1&proto=json&spin=1
 ```

-You can instead define your own URL to customise this embed or even use a self-hosted instance of draw.io.
+You can instead define your own URL to customise this embed or even use a self-hosted instance of diagrams.net.
 This can be done by defining an option in your `.env` file like so:

 ```bash
 DRAWIO=https://drawing.example.com/?embed=1&proto=json&spin=1
 ```

-**The `embed=1&proto=json&spin=1` query string parameters are required for the integration with BookStack to function. <br> Remember to include these when defining a custom URL.**
+**The `embed=1&proto=json&spin=1` query string parameters are required for the integration with BookStack to function.
+Remember to include these when defining a custom URL.**

-Refer to this draw.io guide to see what options are supported: [draw.io embed URL parameters](https://desk.draw.io/support/solutions/articles/16000042546-what-url-parameters-are-supported-).
+Refer to this diagrams.net guide to see what options are supported: [diagrams.net embed URL parameters](https://www.diagrams.net/doc/faq/supported-url-parameters).
 In particular, the `stealth=1` option might be of interest if you don't want other external services to be used.